Ga1ex/GalexPub---Airtable-scripts/README.md

 Gallery:  https://airtable.com/embed/shr3rV52eZV30UqN1

 "# GalexPub"
-This repo cotains mine small scripts (10-20 lines) for Airtable to manage table data
+This repo contains small scripts (10-20 lines) for Airtable to manage table data

 Advanced deduper - a classic AT task.
 Do you know that you can quickly evaluate duplicates in column by 'Customize field - single select' (don't press save, just look at the list of field unique values, sorted by frequency, available to copypaste)?
 Includes UI to select table, fields to check and mark.
 Sometimes very helpful in scenarios where extension is almost useless.